Loaves and Dishes

 • 2 cloves finely chopped garlic instead of garlic powder.

-• 1 tsp ground ancho chili instead of cayenne
+• 1 teaspoon ground ancho chili instead of cayenne

-• 1 tsp of paprika instead of cayenne.
+• 1 teaspoon of paprika instead of cayenne.

 • Same amount of maple syrup, honey or raw sugar instead of white sugar.